 5. High Chaparral – Gnosjö

-It’s the wild, wild, west!
-That’s the focus of this theme park in the Swedish region of Smaland.
-So strap up cowboy, bring your (and your kids’) cowboy boots, wear your best jeans let your cowboy dreams come to life.
-Attractions include cowboy-like activities such as horseback riding, watching a train robbery, gold washing and of course, a fun park.
+It’s the Wild, Wild, West!
+That’s the focus of this theme park in the Swedish region of Småland.
+So, strap up cowboy, bring your (and your kids’) cowboy boots, wear your best jeans, and let your cowboy dreams come to life.
+Attractions include typical cowboy activities such as horseback riding, watching a train robbery, gold washing and of course, a fun park.

 6. Kolmården – Norrkoping